citizenlabsgr/read-first/README.md

 ### Infrastructure and IT administration
 We're doing this on a per-project basis.
 Connect with [@jacebrowning](https://citizenlabs.slack.com/messages/@jacebrowning/) to dive in further.

-### Project Leads
+### Project Guides
 You've probably noticed that there are a few people in every active project taking questions, and helping new folks get settled in.
-Project leads create value by deeply understanding the project and helping volunteers to get the most out of volunteering.
+Project guides create value by deeply understanding the project and helping volunteers to get the most out of volunteering.
 You don't need to be super technical, just organized and enthusiastic!
-Ping [@allen](https://citizenlabs.slack.com/messages/@allen/) or [@brandon](https://citizenlabs.slack.com/messages/@brandon/) in Slack if you're interested in leading a project.
+Ping [@allen](https://citizenlabs.slack.com/messages/@allen/) or [@brandon](https://citizenlabs.slack.com/messages/@brandon/) in Slack if you're interested in guiding a project.

 ## Active projects
 Below is a list of some of our projects that are actively seeking help.